Narit Taweekul

-Narit Taweekul (นริศ ทวีกุล, born October 30, 1983) is a Thai professional footballer who plays as a goalkeeper.
+Narit Taweekul (นริศ ทวีกุล, born October 30, 1983) is a Thai retired professional footballer who plays as a goalkeeper.

 International career

 He started playing for the national side in 2004.
 In 2013 Narit was called up to the national team by Surachai Jaturapattarapong to the 2015 AFC Asian Cup qualification, after not playing for the national team for a while.